Welcome to Ajaccio cruise port, Corsica, France! (Post updated: January 2024)

 Cours Napoléon is the main shopping street that starts north of Place du Gaulle and runs parallel to the harbour.
 Here, you’ll find clothing stores, souvenir shops, eateries, cafes, hotels, pharmacies and everything you may need for your stay in Ajaccio.
 This street is not a pedestrian-only zone, so beware of vehicles.

 6. Citadel of Ajaccio

-Citadelle d’Ajaccio was built on a strategic site by the Genoese in 1492 in order to protect the city from attacks coming from the sea.
-Today, you can wander around its ramparts, enjoy stunning views of the Gulf of Ajaccio or even sunbathe on the small beach below the fortress.
+Citadelle d’Ajaccio was built on a strategic site by the Genoese in 1492 to protect the city from attacks coming from the sea.
+Today, you can wander around its ramparts, enjoy stunning views of the Gulf of Ajaccio, or even sunbathe on the small beach below the fortress.

 7. Place d’Austerlitz and Grotte Napoleon

 Place d’Austerlitz is the place where, according to the legend, Napoleon liked to play as a child.
 Grotte Napoleon refers to the large sheltered rocks behind the square where he used to play and dream of conquest and glory, fascinated by the great characters of history.

 Nowadays, the square is dominated by another impressive statue of Napoleon standing on a white granite pyramid, erected in 1938.
 The monument is known as Monument commémoratif de Napoléon 1er, or Le Casone, and depicts Napoleon in a military uniform he wore in the Battle of Austerlitz.
 This monument is located around 1.5 km/0.9 miles (a 20-minute walk) from Ajaccio port.